 The Utah Code authorizes certain entities with the power to condemn property.
 These entities include most governmental agencies and some private parties like utility companies and railroads.
 In all cases, a condemning party must condemn property for a public use and pay just compensation to the owner.

 Condemning parties must comply with federal and state constitutional provisions and statutory law when taking land by condemnation or eminent domain.
 The Fifth Amendment of the US Constitution provides “nor shall private property be taken for public use, without just compensation.”
 The Utah Constitution includes similar language, reading “private property shall not be taken or damaged for public use without just compensation” (Utah Constitution, Article I, § 22).
-The procedures for bringing an action for eminent domain are found in Sections 78B-6-501 to -522 of the Utah Code.
+The procedures for bringing an action for eminent domain are found in Title 78B, Chapter 6, Part 5 of the Utah Code.

 The term “public use” generally means that the property will be used or available for a public purpose after it is acquired by the condemning party.
-Examples of public uses include roads, public buildings, schools, parks, etc. The Utah Code defines various uses that qualify as “public” for eminent domain purposes in Section 78B-6-501, and other enumerated public uses are found in other Code sections.
+Examples of public uses include roads, public buildings, schools, parks, etc. The Utah Code defines various uses that qualify as “public” for eminent domain purposes in § 78B-6-501, and other enumerated public uses are found in other Code sections.
 “Public use” does not necessarily mean that the property must be owned by a government entity.

 The condemning party must contact the property owner before it uses eminent domain to acquire land.
 Before a lawsuit to condemn property can be filed, negotiations must be undertaken to purchase it.
 In addition, the condemning party must disclose two things: (1) that oral promises are not binding on it, and (2) that the property owner has the right to request mediation or arbitration through the Office of the Property Rights Ombudsman.